goodCodeForGood/goodCodeForGood/README.md

 👩🏻‍🎓 I am a recent Software Engineering graduate from San Jose State University.

-🌱 My goal is to create impactful, user-centered software solutions using advanced technologies to improve everyone's lives.
+🌱 My goal is to create impactful, customer-centric software solutions using advanced technologies to improve everyone's lives.

-👩🏻‍💻 I have experience in web development, AI, and Machine Learning.
+👩🏻‍💻 I have experience in full-stack, frontend, and backend web development, AI, Machine Learning, and Cloud Technologies.

-📫 Feel free to contact me on [Linkedin](https://www.linkedin.com/in/sahiti-hibane/).
+📫 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/sahiti-hibane/).

 ---